My Baby – Week 3

 Has your baby smiled yet?

 While it’s important not to get caught up in the “whose baby does what first” game, it is fun to notice any new milestones that he reaches.
 Babies who are three weeks old may be exhibiting their first smile, or they may be making their first sounds (other than crying).
-See if you can notice any cooing this week, or in the coming weeks.
-Also, during tummy time, has he held his head up at a 45-degree angle?
+See if you can notice any cooing in the coming weeks.
+Also, during tummy time, is he making more attempts to hold his neck up?
+Babies grow stronger every day!